-In seeking strategies for adding value to local plant genetic resources, the project relies on PPB (see Further Reading).
+In seeking strategies for adding value to local plant genetic resources, the project relies on participatory plant breeding, or PPB (see Further Reading).
 Other mechanisms include strengthening both market-based incentives and others that draw on cultural and social traditions (Box 4).

-Box A national framework for conserving agrobiodiversity
+Box 1: A national framework for conserving agrobiodiversity